 The first main Sakura Wars game to be developed by Sega's reorganized CS2 R&D team, after the first four games were developed by Sega's original CS2 R&D/Overworks team and So Long, My Love was developed by the GE2 R&D team.

-Jiro Ishii's first draft revealed that Yasha was conceptualized as a possessed Sakura Shinguji.
-When Chisa Yokoyama caught wind of this, however, she shot that idea down and successfully had Ishii rewrite the draft to make Yasha an Evil Doppelgänger of Sakura.
+Jiro Ishii's first draft revealed that Yaksha was conceptualized as a possessed Sakura Shinguji.
+When Chisa Yokoyama caught wind of this, however, she shot that idea down and successfully had Ishii rewrite the draft to make Yaksha an Evil Doppelgänger of Sakura.

 Concept art for Claris depicts her frequently carrying a purse by the handles.